 As soon as warm air, containing vapour, hits a cooler surface, it will condense.
 This is most obvious on windows, mirrors and wall tiles, but condensation on walls and ceilings is also happening a lot of the time, quite unnoticed.

-In order to ensure that there is good ventilation in your home, a change of air is recommended in all rooms of the house once a day, at the very least.
+In order to ensure that there is good ventilation in your home, a change of air is recommended in all rooms of the house once a day, at the very least, preferably every few hours.

 In these simple steps below we tell you all you need to know about preventing and treating condensation.